New mechanism and exact theory of superconductivity from strong repulsive interaction: Discussion

 Our work opens a new route to unconventional superconductivity in atomic Fermi gas and electron systems.
 Encouragingly, optical lattice with honeycomb geometry and tunable band gap have already been realized~\cite{uehlinger2013artificial,flaschner2016experimental}.
 Many recent advances in dipolar or Rydberg atom systems with longer-range interactions~\cite{baier2018realization,lu2012quantum} have enabled the implementation of one-dimensional $t-V$ Hamiltonian~\cite{guardado2020quench}, and hold great promise for the realization of our model in near future.

 Our mechanism for strong-coupling superconductivity mediated by charge-transfer complex, or interband excitations, may also shed insight on graphene-based moir\'e superlattices, where the small bandwidth and high $k_B T_c / E_F$ ratio (up to $\sim 0.1$) place important constrains on viable theories.
 It will be interesting to develop accurate low-energy models for these systems and analyze superconductivity in the narrow band limit as exemplified in our work.
 In this regard, we note that correlated hopping and direct repulsion also appear in effective Hamiltonian for narrow bands in twisted bilayer graphene~\cite{guinea2018electrostatic,KangVafek,PhysRevX.8.031087}.
-Our theory suggests that renormalization by virtual interband exitations is necessary to obtain strong-coupling superconductivity.
+Our theory suggests that renormalization by virtual interband excitations is necessary to obtain strong-coupling superconductivity.
 Moreover, our simple model may be relevant to twisted double bilayer graphene~\cite{liu2020tunable} and trilayer graphene-boron nitride heterostructures~\cite{chen2019signatures}, where signs of spin-polarized superconductivity has been reported~\cite{lee2019theory,cornfeld2020spin}.
 We leave to future work the extension of our theory to spinful systems and its application to various strongly-correlated materials.

-{\it Acknowledgments.} This work was supported by DOE Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DE-SC0019275.
+{\it Acknowledgments. } We thank K. Slagle and A. Chubukov for valuable comments on the manuscripts.
+This work was supported by DOE Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DE-SC0018945.
 LF was supported in part by a Simons Investigator Award from the Simons Foundation.

+{\it Author contributions.} Both authors contributed essentially to the formulation and theoretical analysis of the problem and to writing the manuscript.
+VC performed numerical calculations.